the-ahmad-dev/sample-next-fast-api/frontend/DESIGN_SYSTEM.md

-# Sample AI - Frontend Design System
+# Sample App - Frontend Design System

 ## Overview

-This document defines the complete design system for the Sample AI frontend application.
+This document defines the complete design system for the Sample App frontend application.
 All components, pages, and features **MUST** follow these guidelines to ensure consistency and professionalism across the entire application.

 ---